federicoesposito/galaxySLED/README.md

 The `src/galaxysled` directory contains the Python modules with the functions that run the different parts of the code.
 The `gmcs.py` module contains the definition of the GMC class and the list of the available built-in GMCs.
 The `functions.py` module contains all the useful functions.
 The `functions_mcmc.py` contains some functions for a Markov chain Monte Carlo (MCMC) analysis.
 The `__init__.py` file is used to initialize the galaxySLED package by importing the module packages.

-The `docs/ngc7469` directory contains a single file, which can be reproduced by the notebook.
+The `docs/ngc7469` directory contains a single `.csv` file, which can be reproduced by the notebook.
 Every row is a different galactocentric radius, and the columns are the radial profiles of mass, volume, number of GMCs, column density, etc.

 * * *